NatureGeorge/Muta3DMaps/README.md

 * Collect data from SIFTS, UniProt, wwPDB(MMCIF), Interactome3D, SMR, ModBase
 * Define representative structures(PDB or Model) of a uniprot(Canonical) with a score-based approach 🔨
 * Map mutation from (transcript/UniProt) isoform to (Canonical UniProt/PDB/Model) or from PDB  to UniProt Isoform.

+## Features

+* Integrate multi-source data

+* Based on the flexible call to various open APIs without relying on the establishment of a personal database

+* A transparent data handling process

+* Good Data Accessibility and allow batch retrieve

+* A bidirectional mapping

+* Feedback on unmapped and untrusted results

+* Add tags that help filtering results

 ## Regarded as Modules